Gayasan National Park: History

-The area was declared scenic site number 5 by the Korean government in 1966, and it became an official National Park in 1972.
+The area was declared Scenic Site No. 5 by the Korean government in 1966, and it became an official National Park in 1972.

 The remoteness of the area has played a role in protecting it from destruction in the past, specifically during the Japanese invasions of 1592-98, when much of the country was razed.

 Since that time, legend says that the area around Gaya Mountains is free from the Three Disasters: fire, floods and wind.